34 Customer Service CV Examples for 2026

 Why this CV works

-- Unknown to most applicants, hiring bias is not a myth.
-Recruiters sometimes unknowingly judge a candidate based on their appearance instead of just focusing on their impressive skills.
-Why not play it safe and keep visuals, such as your photo, out of your application, like Callan does?
-That way, you focus entirely on what matters: your abilities and achievements in customer service.
+• Recruiters sometimes unknowingly judge a candidate based on their looks instead of just zeroing in on their mad skills.
+Why not play it safe and keep visuals, such as your image, out of your piece?
+That way, you focus squarely on what matters: your abilities and achievements in customer service.

 Why this CV works